-Assist the campaigns with the presidential appointments process
+Assist the candidate transition teams with the presidential appointments process

 Because of the importance of the presidential personnel selection process in a transition, one of the ways the White House facilitates the handover is to prepare a list of all the politically appointed positions in the federal government and a brief description of the responsibilities of each job.
-This list is currently required by the Intelligence Reform and Terrorism Prevention Act of 2004, and should include a count of the number of each appointment type (e.g., PAS,
+This list is currently required by the Intelligence Reform and Terrorism Prevention Act of 2004, and should include a count of the number of each appointment type (e.g., PAS, PA, noncareer SES, Schedule C) as well as their distribution throughout the various agencies and the White House.